xi/a11y-outline/README.md

 Optionally you can create shortcuts for some additional commands in your browser settings.

-# Firefox support

-This extension generally works on firefox.
-But the missing support for `<dialog>` and `scrollIntoViewIfNeeded()` make keyboard navigation a rather unpleasent experience.

 # Note on HTML5 outline algorithm

 This extension *does not* implement the [HTML5 outline